dovy/dovy.github.io/_posts/2015-04-24-true-url-to-post-id-in-wordpress.markdown

 comments: true
 ---

-Sometimes, within WordPress you need to locate a page, a post, and get the ID before the post object is done with it's intial query.
-If you are like many developers out there, and found that the <a href="https://codex.wordpress.org/Function_Reference/url_to_postid">`url_to_postid`</a> function is not sufficient, you are NOT alone.
-This function I created will make your day a happy one.
+Occasionally, developers of Wordpress themes and plugins may have need to locate a page, a post, and get the ID before the post object is done with it's initial query.
+If you - like many developers out there - have discovered that the <a href="https://codex.wordpress.org/Function_Reference/url_to_postid">`url_to_postid`</a> function is insufficient, you are NOT alone.
+The function I created (shown below) will make your day a happier one.

 <!--more-->

 ## What does this function do?

-First, it checks for things like an existing `post_id` query variable.
+First, the function checks for an existing `post_id` query variable.
 Then it checks if there's a custom post type by a prefix name.
-It works on secure and insecure URLs.
-It works with permalinks on or off.
-It works with virtually **any** URL that may exist within a WordPress install.
-If nothing can be found, 0 is returned.
+The function works on both secure and unsecure URLs, with permalinks on or off, and with virtually **any** URL that may exist within a WordPress install.
+If nothing is found, 0 is returned.

 ## How did you make this?
-Lots of trial and suffering!
-For Redux I created the <a href="http://reduxframework.com/extensions/metaboxes">metaboxes extension</a>.
-This extension has to discover the custom post data at any time, on any page, even outside of loops.
-It was tough and it's essentially been a year in the making.
-It finally came to a point where every use case works.
-It's tried, tested, by thousands of users world-wide.   :)
+Lots of trial and error, and suffering!
+For Redux Framework, I created the <a href="http://reduxframework.com/extensions/metaboxes">metaboxes extension</a>.
+The extension required the discovery of the custom post data at any given time, on any page, even outside of loops.
+The challenge of overcoming this particular issue was not an easy one, and it's been over a year in the making.
+But, all that work finally came to a point where every use case works.
+It's tried and true, tested by thousands of users world-wide.   :)